 Andrea Miller's voice has been described as soulful, sensual, hypnotic and endearing.
 In 2020 she became a Top 5 Finalist in the International Sarah Vaughan Jazz Vocal Competition.
 Influenced by Nancy Wilson, Sarah Vaughan and Stevie Wonder, Andrea is currently heating up the international jazz scene and radio stations.

 In 2022, Andrea headlined the Punta Mita Jazz Festival and will headline San Jose Jazz Weekend, The Texas Jazz Festival and Jazz De Polanco Festival in Mexico City.
 In 2020 she headlined Bemol 5 Jazz club in Lyon, France.
-In 2019 she headlined Jazz De Polanco Festival in Mexico City and Jazz at LACMA in Los Angeles.
-In 2018 Andrea headlined the Newport Beach Jazz Party Series, and in 2017 she headlined the Utah Arts Festival, the Salt Lake City Jazz Festival and the Newport Beach Summer Jazz Series with the Tom Kubis Big Band.
+In 2019 Andrea headlined Jazz De Polanco Festival in Mexico City and Jazz at LACMA in Los Angeles.
+In 2018 she headlined the Newport Beach Jazz Party Series, and in 2017 she headlined the Utah Arts Festival, the Salt Lake City Jazz Festival and the Newport Beach Summer Jazz Series with the Tom Kubis Big Band.